If you’re organizing a writing contest and want to get the word out, contact us here.

 Some contests accept submissions in multiple categories, so you could submit a novella as well as a poem or other work.

 (Editor’s note: We were so excited to include this competition that we overlooked its entry fees.
 We’ll leave it in the post for those interested in submitting their work, but please note that this contest is not free.)

 One of the longest-running writing competitions — it’s now in its 88th year — this contest spotlights up and coming writers in a number of categories, including Memoirs/Personal Essay, Print or Online Article and Genre Short Story.

 The Grand Prize winner gets $5,000, a feature in Writer’s Digest magazine, a paid trip to a writing conference and more.
 Runners-up earn prizes in first through tenth places.

 Deadline: Annually; (The deadline for 2019 was May 6th.)

 Where to find more legitimate, free writing contests

-Looking for more opportunities to submit your work to writing contests?
-Here are a few great sites to keep an eye on.
+Looking for more opportunities to submit your work?
+Here are a few great sites to keep an eye on for writing contests.